openxla/community/rfcs/20230510-common-benchmark-suite.md

   # implementation and its exported models.
   # A single model may have multiple derivations for various ways it can be
   # captured as input to a runtime.
 For instance, it could be an MLIR bytecode
-  # file of the StableHLO dialect, a TFLite flatbuffer, a TensorFlow Saved
+  # file of the StableHLO dialect, a TFLite flatbuffer, a Tensorflow saved
-  # Model, or the original JAX source file.
+  # model, or the original JAX source file.
   derivations: Dict[ModelFormat, ModelDerivation]

 class Verifier: